nfrid/due.nvim/README.md

 # dueVir

-Simple plugin that provides you due for the <YYYY-MM-DD> string.
+Simple plugin that provides you due for the date string.

 ![Example](img/ex.png)